svercillo/Path-Finding-Visualization/README.md

 ## Features

 #### Enter desired route and watch visualization.
-See how with the computed path length and the length of the direct connection!
+See how good the algorithm did comparing the computed path length and the length of the direct connection!
   ![](/static/images/map.PNG)